KrisGoorhuis/reddit-interface/README.md

 I continue to believe there's likely a best practice here that I'm unaware of.
 I like using server endpoints, so I think I'm a bit biased toward shifting things there.
 Keeping logic outside reducers might simply be more of a personal preference - I think I enjoy having all the Redux stuff be uniformly neat.

 Of course, handling sensitive data should be left to the server side.
 That's less preferential.

+### TODOs
+Fail gracefully when the user denies access